reallyblaised/TopoNNOps/README.md

-# TopoNNOps: Neural Networks with Topological Constraints
+# TopoNNOps: optimising the Run 3 LHCb topological triggers

-TopoNNOps is a framework for training neural networks with topological constraints such as Lipschitz continuity and monotonicity.
-The framework provides implementations of both standard unconstrained neural networks and constrained architectures.
+TopoNNOps is a framework for training and optimising neural networks for the identification and retention of beauty hadrons in real-time during Run 3 data taking of the LHCb experiment.
+The framework is designed to maximally flexible in optimising both standard unconstrained and (monotonic) Lipschitz architectures.

 ## Features